-SSH is the one of the most popular tool in the Linux and Unix world.
-SSH or Secure SHel as its name suggests creates secure shell connections to the remote systems.
+SSH is one of the most popular tools in the Linux and Unix world.
+SSH or Secure Shell as its name suggests creates secure shell connections to the remote systems.
 Most of the Linux system administrators prefer SSH to manage remotely.
-SSH creates encrypted channels to the remote system and transmits data through this secure channels.
+SSH creates encrypted channels to the remote system and transmits data through these secure channels.

 Basic ssh syntax is like below.